pivotal/blog/content/post/visualizing-cloud-foundry-part-1.md

 Arguably, BOSH and real-time metrics represent sufficient means of monitoring and debugging Cloud Foundry deployments.
 However, using these tools effectively requires a high level of pre-existing knowledge about the system.
 Operators have to be aware of the different components, how they work together, and the relevant metrics and potential issues.

-As part of a recent hack day at Pivotal we explored alternative approaches to monitor and troubleshoot Cloud Foundry.
-We were especially interested in ways to visualize the topology of the overall system and allow operators to explore the different components in a more graphical and interactive form.
+As part of a recent hack day at Pivotal we looked at alternative approaches to monitor and troubleshoot Cloud Foundry.
+We were especially interested in ways of visualizing the topology of the overall system and allowing operators to explore the different components in a more graphical and interactive form.

 Just after we started our investigation into different approaches and existing tools, it became clear that [Weave Scope](https://www.weave.works/products/weave-scope/) would offer most of what we were hoping for out-of-the-box.
 The only problem was that Scope is primarily aimed at applications running on top of [Kubernetes](https://kubernetes.io/), [Apache Mesos](https://mesos.apache.org/), or [Amazon ECS](https://aws.amazon.com/ecs/).
 At the time we looked at it, there was no easy way to use it with Cloud Foundry or any other BOSH-deployed system.